iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/01-review-architecture-and-deploy-resources/assignment.md

 🧱 Deploying the Lab Infrastructure: Your AWS Landing Zone Starts Here

-You’ve logged into the AWS console — now it’s time to build out the cloud-side foundation for DNS and security.
+You’ve logged into the AWS console — now it’s time to build out the cloud-side foundation for our lab.
 This simulates what you’d do when bringing up a new region or VPC that needs to connect into your existing DNS and security architecture.

 The goal here isn’t to spin up the kitchen sink — it’s to deploy just enough to simulate real DNS resolution flow through Infoblox NIOS-X as a Service.